iDoka/awesome-canbus/README.md

 * [DBC Format](http://socialledge.com/sjsu/index.php/DBC_Format) - Brief explanations about various sections, many examples and explains multiplexed signals well.
 * [DBC File Explained](https://www.csselectronics.com/screen/page/can-dbc-file-database-intro/language/en) - A Simple Intro to DCB file format.
 * [J1939 and DBC introduction](https://www.kvaser.com/developer-blog/an-introduction-j1939-and-dbc-files/) - An Introduction to J1939 and DBC files.
+* 🔝[cabana](https://github.com/commaai/cabana) - CAN visualizer and DBC maker (a tool developed to view raw CAN data; one use for this is creating and editing CAN Dictionaries (DBC files)).

 **KCD**